THE TOUGH STUFF:

 Ready to roll up your sleeves and face some of writing’s most daunting elements?
 From voice to the always thorny middle to how to pitch and effectively revise your work: three industry professionals promise to put you through your paces and empower you to tackle the tough stuff with confidence and authority.

-Please bring your entire picture book or several scenes from your novel, your first page, your “hook” or three-to-five-sentence pitch, and twelve copies of one page from a middle or end scene in your work.
-If you’re writing a picture book, please bring ten copies of 250 words from the work.
+Please bring several scenes from your novel, your first page, your “hook” or three-to-five-sentence pitch, and twelve copies of one page from a middle or end scene in your work.

 9:00 – 9:15 AM: Settling in, brief intros, turning in of first pages for critique.